-toy, whether inflatable or not, intended for use in shallow water and which is capable of carrying or supporting a child on the water asphyxiation insufficient supply of air to the airways backing material adhering to flexible plastic sheeting ball spherical, ovoid or ellipsoidal object, usually but not always designed or intended to be thrown, hit, kicked, rolled, dropped or bounced burr roughness, caused by not cleanly severing or finishing the material chain connected series of links or rings choking closing off the flow of air as a result of internal asphyxiation
+toy, whether inflatable or not, intended for use in shallow water and which is capable of carrying or supporting a child on the water asphyxiation insufficient supply of air to the airways backing material adhering to flexible plastic sheeting ball spherical, ovoid or ellipsoidal object, usually but not always designed or intended to be thrown, hit, kicked, rolled, dropped or bounced burr roughness, caused by not cleanly severing or finishing the material cap-firing toy toy clearly designed to emit sound caused by discharge of a percussion cap

-NOTE Insufficient supply of air could be caused e.g. by closing off the flow of air as a result of choking or suffocation or by entrapment in an unventilated, confined space.
+Note 1 to entry: Insufficient supply of air could be caused e.g. by closing off the flow of air as a result of choking or suffocation or by entrapment in an unventilated, confined space.

-NOTE The term ball also includes any multisided object formed by at least 48 connecting planes into a generally spherical, ovoid or ellipsoidal shape.
+Note 1 to entry: The term ball also includes any multisided object formed by at least 48 connecting planes into a generally spherical, ovoid or ellipsoidal shape.